smartnic/sigcomm21_artifact/README.md

 near-interactively compiled on a reasonably powerful laptop, with estimations of how long you might have to wait for each compilation to finish.

+3. The estimated time for the evaulation of the artifact is based on a machine with 3.1 GHz Dual-Core Intel Core i7 processor, 16 GB 1867 MHz DDR3 memory.

 ---